swainechen/chenlab-training/websites/gis-aws/content/08-StopTerminateEC2/09-TerminateEC2Instance.md

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2InstanceTerminateConfirm-2.png)

-The Instance will now be terminated.
+The instance will now be terminated.

 3. After a minute view the **Instance State** of the instance, it will indicate **Terminated**.